AusTrakka/austrakka-docs/docs/AusTrakka CLI/CLI-metadata-upload.md

 Metadata can be uploaded against a chosen proforma specification by running
 ```
-austrakka metadata add -p <proforma-abbreviation> --owner-org <org-abbreviation> --shared-projects <project-abbreviation> <metadata-file>
+austrakka metadata add -p <proforma-abbreviation> -o <org-abbreviation> -sp <project-abbreviation> <metadata-file>
 ```
 where

 - `org-abbreviation` is the abbreviation of the organisation that will own all samples created by running the command.
-- `project-abbreviation` is ab abbreviation of a project which the sample will be shared to.
+- `project-abbreviation` is an abbreviation of a project which the sample will be shared to.
+Zero or more can be specified.
 - `metadata-file` is a CSV or Excel (XLSX) file.
 Note that when uploading an Excel file, only the first worksheet will be read; the other sheets are assumed to be human-readable explanatory information such as the data dictionary or type dictionary, and will be ignored.